Florida/Georgia Personal Injury & Workers Compensation

 (a) As a condition of receiving adoption assistance under this section, the adoptive parents must have an approved adoption home study before the adoption is finalized and must enter into an adoption-assistance agreement with the department before the adoption is finalized which specifies the financial assistance and other services to be provided.

-(b) A child who is handicapped at the time of adoption shall be eligible for services through the Children’s Medical Services network established under part I of chapter 391 if the child was eligible for such services prior to the adoption.
+(b) A child who is handicapped at the time of adoption is eligible for services through a plan under contract with the agency to serve children and youth with special heath care needs if the child was eligible for such services before the adoption.

 (6) WAIVER OF ADOPTION FEES.The adoption fees shall be waived for all adoptive parents who adopt children in the custody of the department.
 Fees may be waived for families who adopt children in the custody of a licensed child-placing agency or who adopt children through independent adoptions, and who receive or may be eligible for maintenance subsidies through the department.
 Retroactive reimbursement of fees is not required for families who adopt children in the custody of licensed child-placing agencies.